dotnet/roslyn/docs/features/patterns.md

     ;
 ```

 The runtime semantic of this expression is that it tests the runtime type of the left-hand *relational_expression* operand against the *type* in the pattern.
 If it is of that runtime type (or some subtype), the result of the `is operator` is `true`.
-If the *identifier* is present, it declares a new local variable that is assigned the value of the left-hand operand when the result is `true`.
+It declares a new local variable named by the *identifier* that is assigned the value of the left-hand operand when the result is `true`.

 Certain combinations of static type of the left-hand-side and the given type are considered incompatible and result in compile-time error.
 A value of static type `E` is said to be *pattern compatible* with the type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`.
 It is a compile-time error if an expression of type `E` is not pattern compatible with the type in a type pattern that it is matched with.

-> Note: For compatibility with previous versions of the language we make an exception to this; this situation is merely a warning (not an error) in an *is_expression* if the *identifier* is absent.

 The type pattern is useful for performing run-time type tests of reference types, and replaces the idiom